Forensic Scientist

 Best Rated

-Asked by Seth almost 4 years ago
+Asked by Maria about 4 years ago

 Hello what do different colors flags mean?
 You know those little flags that stick in the ground?
 What does pink, yellow, green, multicolored, white, etc mean?